Schedule Variance Calculator

 Plug these numbers into our formula:

-Schedule Variance measures how far ahead or behind a project is from its planned schedule, using monetary values for accuracy.
+Schedule Variance measures how far ahead or behind a project is from its planned schedule using monetary values for accuracy.
+It is a key metric in Earned Value Management.

-Using monetary value is more accurate because not all parts of a project have equal importance or cost, even if they take the same time.
-Some tasks might be quick but expensive and crucial, impacting the project's overall progress more significantly.
+Using monetary value is more accurate because not all parts of a project have equal importance or cost.
+Some tasks might be quick but expensive and crucial, impacting overall progress more significantly.